dleeftink/QuickSet/readme.md

 # QuickSet

 A performant sorted *Least Frequently Used* (LFU) set implementation for working with reasonably sized integers (unsigned).
-Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (spanning from 0 to 2^16), or extracting unique integers from a large pool of numbers in one pass (between 0 and 2^28).
+Trades memory for performance, optimised for frequently updating and counting a relatively small set of integers (spanning from 0 to 2^16), or extracting unique integers (ranging between 0 and 2^28) from a large pool of numbers in one pass.

 ### Use cases